RÄISÄNEN

 Slow Violence

-Cello solo
+Cello solo (or Violin solo)

 Commissioned by Yoi Kawakubo for his video work “Slow Violencello” (2024)

 In 'Slow Violence' for violoncello, the performer does not need to be a trained musician.
 The piece involves executing an exceptionally slow "glissando" with maximum bow pressure.
 This technique produces a series of alternating scratchy sounds with a random rhythm.
 A performance of this work can last anywhere from 20 minutes to 20 hours.
-TR, 2025

 • • •